otrw/Basic-Guides/git.md

 ## Help
 - `git help <command>`: Get help for a specific Git command

-Remember: Always be careful with commands that can discard changes (like `reset --hard`).
-When in doubt, make a backup or use safer alternatives.
+Remember: Be careful with commands that discard changes (for example; `reset --hard`).
+If in doubt, make a backup or see if a safer alternative is available.